Multiple transitivity except for a system of imprimitivity: Introduction

 \item By taking $G$ up to isomorphism as a permutation group, in the cases that $G$ has socle $\PSL_{n+1}(q)$ for $n \ge 2$, we are effectively ignoring the distinction between the set $P_n(q)$ of lines in $\Fb^{n+1}_q$ and the set $P^*_n(q)$ of $n$-dimensional subspaces of $\Fb^{n+1}_q$, which yield isomorphic permutation groups (via the inverse transpose automorphism of $G$) but not equivalent $G$-sets (in other words, the corresponding point stabilizers are not conjugate in $G$).

-\item A previous classification theorem that served as an inspiration for Theorem~\ref{thmintro:2bbtrans} is the classification by Devillers, Giudici, Li, Pearce and Praeger (\cite[Theorem~1.2]{Rank3}) of the finite block-faithful imprimitive rank $3$ permutation groups (where the \defbold{rank} is the number of orbits of a point stabilizer).
-Any such group is easily seen to be $2$-by-block-transitive; the three orbits of $G(\omega)$ are $\{\omega\}$, $[\omega] \setminus \{\omega\}$ and $\Omega \setminus [\omega]$, so naturally, the classification in \cite{Rank3} describes a special case of the actions given in Theorem~\ref{thmintro:2bbtrans}, namely the case when $G([\omega])$ acts $2$-transitively on $G([\omega])/G(\omega)$ (which is automatically the case if $|B|=2$, but not otherwise; indeed, $G(\omega)$ need not even be maximal in $G([\omega])$).
-Specifically, the groups in \cite[Table 1]{Rank3} relate to Theorem~\ref{thmintro:2bbtrans} as follows: \begin{enumerate}[(a)] \item Case (a) of Theorem~\ref{thmintro:2bbtrans} includes line 3 of \cite[Table 1]{Rank3}, but extra conditions are required to ensure the action has rank $3$. \item Case (b) of Theorem~\ref{thmintro:2bbtrans} includes line 2 of \cite[Table 1]{Rank3}, but a rank $3$ action only arises if $|B|=2$, which is limited to actions with socle $\PSL_2(q)$.
-By contrast, the other types of socle give examples of $2$-by-block-transitive actions with odd block size $n$ and rank $n+1$, see Example~\ref{ex:ldc} below. \item Most actions in case (c) of Theorem~\ref{thmintro:2bbtrans} do not have rank $3$, but there are five exceptions, all with $G(\omega) = L^{\GaL_1}$.
-Here $G$ is one of $\PGaL_3(4), \PGL_3(4), \PGaL_3(8), \PSL_3(2),\PSL_3(3)$, listed in lines 4, 5, 8, 9, 10 of \cite[Table 1]{Rank3}. \item The first three lines of Table~\ref{table:exceptional} have rank $3$, and are listed in lines 1, 7 and 6 of \cite[Table 1]{Rank3}. \end{enumerate}
+\item A previous classification theorem that served as an inspiration for Theorem~\ref{thmintro:2bbtrans} is the classification by Devillers, Giudici, Li, Pearce and Praeger (\cite[Theorem~1.2]{Rank3}) of the finite quasiprimitive imprimitive rank $3$ permutation groups (where the \defbold{rank} is the number of orbits of a point stabilizer).
+Any such group is easily seen to be $2$-by-block-transitive and block-faithful; the three orbits of $G(\omega)$ are $\{\omega\}$, $[\omega] \setminus \{\omega\}$ and $\Omega \setminus [\omega]$, so naturally, the classification in \cite{Rank3} describes a special case of the actions given in Theorem~\ref{thmintro:2bbtrans}, namely the case when $G([\omega])$ acts $2$-transitively on $G([\omega])/G(\omega)$ (which is automatically the case if $|B|=2$, but not otherwise; indeed, $G(\omega)$ need not even be maximal in $G([\omega])$).
+Specifically, the groups in \cite[Table 1]{Rank3} relate to Theorem~\ref{thmintro:2bbtrans} as follows: \begin{enumerate}[(a)] \item Case (a) of Theorem~\ref{thmintro:2bbtrans} includes line 3 of \cite[Table 1]{Rank3}, but extra conditions are required to ensure the action has rank $3$. \item Most actions in case (b) of Theorem~\ref{thmintro:2bbtrans} do not have rank $3$, but there are five exceptions, all with $G(\omega) = L^{\GaL_1}$.
+Here $G$ is one of $\PGL_3(4), \PGaL_3(4), \PGaL_3(8), \PSL_3(2),\PSL_3(3)$, listed in lines 4, 5, 8, 9, 10 of \cite[Table 1]{Rank3}. \item Case (c) of Theorem~\ref{thmintro:2bbtrans} includes line 2 of \cite[Table 1]{Rank3}, but a rank $3$ action only arises if $|B|=2$, which is limited to actions with socle $\PSL_2(q)$.
+By contrast, the other types of socle give examples of $2$-by-block-transitive actions with odd block size $n$ and rank $n+1$, see Example~\ref{ex:ldc} below. \item The first three lines of Table~\ref{table:exceptional} have rank $3$, and are listed in lines 1, 7 and 6 of \cite[Table 1]{Rank3}. \end{enumerate}

 \item The first line of Table~\ref{table:exceptional} is a notable `near miss' for an example of a finite block-faithful $3$-by-block-transitive action with nontrivial blocks: as well as being $2$-by-block-transitive and $4$-transitive on blocks, it has only two orbits on distant triples (see Lemma~\ref{lem:no_ldc:Mathieu}). \end{enumerate} \end{rem}